si3792/js-shopping-cart/README.md

 ## Dependencies

-- jquery for DOM manipulatio
+- jquery for DOM manipulation
-- jquery-validation for Form validation
+- jquery-validation for form validation
 - Materialize as CSS framework

 ## Notes on requirements